Jesus proclaimed good news for the poor. Have we distorted His message?

 As Christ’s Church, we are called to help those in need—but we’ve let ourselves become divided on how.
 The complexity of poverty itself can be paralyzing for everyone—especially those called to lead others in following Jesus.

-In his book Strategic Compassion, Compassion Canada’s President and CEO Barry Slauenwhite invites pastors and ministry leaders to learn about the gospel-centric strategy to winning the fight against poverty—requiring more than our relief efforts or our evangelism individually.
+In his book Strategic Compassion, Compassion Canada’s President Emeritus Barry Slauenwhite invites pastors and ministry leaders to learn about the gospel-centric strategy to winning the fight against poverty—requiring more than our relief efforts or our evangelism individually.
 It will require us to be strategic in our compassion, focusing on the full depth and breadth of Jesus’ good news for the poor.